ninaolo/chat-server/README.md

 # labs-DD2390

-This is a repository for my lab assignments during the spring of 2016 in the course DD2390 at KTH.
+This is a repository for my lab assignments during the spring of 2016 in the course DD2390 (Internet Programming) at KTH.

 ## How to run the chat server
 1. Open three terminal windows